erodola/FundCG-s1-2018/README.md

 ### Text book and reading material

 The lectures are not based on any text book in particular.
-Reading material is provided throughout the lectures and reported on this webpage.
+Reading material suggested throughout the lectures is listed here:

+- [A15] S. Axler, "Linear algebra done right - 3rd edition".
+Springer, 2015.

 ### Grading